AP Grades Explained for Students: What Do AP Scores 1–5 Mean?

 It is possible to resit an AP exam, but only in May of the following year.
 It is important to consider carefully whether resitting an AP exam is worth it.
 Will a higher score mean you can gain an advanced placement in that course?
 Will you be able to study hard and achieve a higher score with the time and resources you now have available?

-Here's how Save My Exams can help you to improve your grades:
+Whatever score you’re aiming for, structured revision makes a real difference.
+Here's how Save My Exams can help you to improve your AP scores:

 1. Detailed revision notes that cover exactly what you need to know for your exams.

-7. By using these resources consistently, you’ll develop a stronger understanding of your AP courses, giving you the confidence to tackle challenging problems in exams.
+And, by using these resources consistently, you’ll develop a stronger understanding of your AP courses, boosting your exam confidence.

 References